ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/prep/prep.md

 Creates a base view with generated keys for the sales territory shared dimension and references in facts.

 {% enddocs %}

+{% docs prep_product_tier %}

+ This table creates keys for the common product tier dimension that is used across gitlab.com and Zuora data sources.

+ The granularity of the table is product tier.

+{% enddocs %}

+{% docs prep_quote %}

+Creates a Quote Prep table for representing Zuora quotes and associated metadata for shared dimension and references in facts.

+The grain of the table is a quote_id.

+{% enddocs %}